jihadajUAEU/bluemeshv2/README.md

     participant U as User/Browser
     participant F as Frontend Layer
     participant K as Kong API Gateway
+    participant KC as Keycloak 26+
     participant B as Backend Services
+    participant I as Integration Layer
     participant A as AI Agent Layer
     participant D as Data Layer
     participant R as Redis Cache